smallwat3r/rpi-gardener/README.md

 Monitor your plant environment with a Raspberry Pi 4 and Raspberry Pi Pico.

-Tracks temperature, humidity (DHT22 sensor), and soil moisture (capacitive sensors) with a real-time web dashboard, OLED displays, and email alerts.
+Tracks temperature, humidity, and soil moisture with a real-time web dashboard, displays, smart alerts, and more.

 ![gardener](./img/gardener.jpeg)
 ![dashboard](./img/dashboard.png)